Rhett-Jacob/can-of-books-frontend/README.md

 Jacob Bassett & Rhett Beardemphl

+## Change Log

+* 05/22/23 7:00pm - Made GET request to DB and rendered all data in a carousel.
+* 05/22/23 7:30pm - Browser Router to toggle between home and about pages.

+## Estimates

+Name of feature: request books & display
+Estimate of time needed to complete: 1hr
+Start time: 7:00p
+Finish time: 7:30p
+Actual time needed to complete: 30min

+Name of feature: Navbar and about page
+Estimate of time needed to complete: 45 min
+Start time: 7:30p
+Finish time: 8:10p
+Actual time needed to complete: 40min

+Name of feature:
+Estimate of time needed to complete:
+Start time:
+Finish time:
+Actual time needed to complete:

 #### Logistical

 - We will be able to communicate from 10a - 9p on slack.